 FOR IMMEDIATE RELEASE May 21, 2012

-The investigation was conducted by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
+The Huntington Violent Crimes and Drug Task Force conducted the investigation.
 Assistant United States Attorney Gregory McVey handled the prosecution.